 Here is a link about the windup resolution, the pages towards the end details the grievances of some unit holders and their wind up plan.

-So forgetting about the legal talk and whether Aims can vote to defend a wind up, I felt recently I can justify topping up my holding when it trades below $1.25.
-Also assisting me in this trade is recently my exposure to the REIT sector has been reduced substantially with the successful trade in UPG, now having banked the large capital return there.
 One risk is there are some skeletons in the closet around some of their assets in the unlisted space and when they report in August it’s a case of “ah that’s why the stock was so weak!”.
-I certainly don’t want that, but it would at least bring to the surface the market’s perception of management and a strong catalyst for something to be sorted out.
+Shareholders certainly don’t want that, but it would at least bring to the surface the market’s perception of management and a strong catalyst for something to be sorted out.
 I admit I am not in love with the sector, but as Warren Buffett described the cigar butt investing approach, perhaps another puff or two will be enjoyable here.
 There doesn’t appear to be too many issues with the current occupancy, yields, or the cap rates being used in the valuations.
-If we always trade at this large discount I still am confident the distributions should be at least maintained or increased and should be attractive to investors.
+If we always trade at this large discount perhaps the distributions should be at least maintained or increased and could be attractive to investors.

 If management does not start to talk about capital management more seriously though, investors are going to get further frustrated.
 The shareholder in the above AFR link appears to be still on the register with 2.6%.
 I am confident other shareholders that actually voted for a wind up a few years back are still holding.